 The bottle’s dead by the dead campfire.
 Tito and his buddies lie back.
 Lightning flickers and flashes over the mountain, but I never hear the thunder.
 Something sickly sweet taints the sage and ozone scent.
 I stub my smoke out on a river stone, then teeter to my feet.

 Gotta meet someone, I say.

 He whips out his stash.
 One of his buddies passes him a glass pipe.
-Party’s just getting
+Party’s just getting started, he says.

 My grin feels like a grimace.
-Thanks for the chow, I say, slipping and stumbling up the
+Thanks for the chow, I say, slipping and stumbling up the incline.

 On a dark side street, Señor Búho breaks up a car-jacking.
 Rail-thin tweeker’s got a dented aluminum baseball bat, and he’s screaming at this twenty-something dude and his little hottie.
 Chick scampers around to the far side of the car.
 Outback’s just a damn stay-wag.
 Dime a dozen in this town, too.
 Easier to jack one when the owners ain’t right there, but this tweeker’s stupid and lazy and don’t know how to hotwire.